Allisterh/Credit_financial_cycle_HPCredit/Paper/Rmarkdown/_book/4_Empirical_Results.md

 		\clearpage

 %		Given the regression results from the above table.
-To avoid the problem of perfect collinearity as shown in US data regression, and also to have a more significant estimate of the cross cycle component; I select the second model - VAR(2) with 1 cross lag in the cycle component as the one to focus on.
+To avoid the problem of perfect collinearity as shown in US data regression, and also to have a more significant estimate of the cross cycle correlation component; I select the second model - VAR(2) with 1 cross lag in the cycle component as the one to focus on.

 		The tables 4 and 5 shows maximum-likelihood estimates of all three Unobserved Component VAR(2) models.
-The first model is a parsimony UC VAR(2) model with no cross-cycle terms ($\phi^x_y$ and $\phi^x_h$ are set to be zero).
-The next two models introduces 1 and 2 cross-cycle lags terms respectively.
+The first model is a parsimony UC VAR(2) model with no cross-cycle correlation terms ($\phi^x_y$ and $\phi^x_h$ are set to be zero).
+The next two models introduces one and two cross-cycle correlation lags terms respectively.

 		The model selection criteria is to choose models with highest log-likelihood value.
-The parsimony UC VAR(2) models with no cross-cycle terms and the VAR(2) with 2 cross-cycle terms model have the highest likehood values.
+The parsimony UC VAR(2) models with no cross-cycle terms and the one with 2 cross-cycle terms model have the highest likehood values.
 Therefore, discussion regarding estimation results will focus mostly on these two.
-Additionally, because of identification problem, I will omit the cross-series correlation of trend component $\sigma_{nynh}$ in the estimation results for crosscycle models.
+Additionally, because of identification problem, I will omit the cross correlation of trend component $\sigma_{nynh}$ in the estimation results for cross-cycle correlation models.

 		\subsection{Dynamic relationship between Credit to household and Housing Price}